mouhamaadibrahim/Data-Teaching-Mentorship-Projects/README.md

 - [Discrete Math Syllabus](./Teaching-Materials/Discrete-Math-Syllabus.pdf) - Course outline and learning objectives.
 - [Discrete Math Slides](./Slides/Discrete-Math-Slides.pdf) - Presentations covering key course concepts.

+## Calculus III

+**Course Overview:**
+Calculus III at AUT covers advanced calculus topics such as improper integrals, infinite series, multivariable calculus, and vector calculus.
+The course introduces students to various analytical techniques, including power series, Taylor and Maclaurin series, partial derivatives, multiple integrals, and vector operations.
+These mathematical concepts are applied to solve real-world problems in science, engineering, and economics, providing students with a deeper understanding of calculus in higher dimensions.

+**Mentoring Role:**
+As the course instructor and mentor, I guide students through the complexities of multivariable calculus and advanced integration techniques, including numerical integration and improper integrals.
+By incorporating data modeling techniques like least squares regression, I help students bridge the gap between theoretical mathematics and practical applications.
+My mentorship emphasizes problem-solving, critical thinking, and analytical skills, ensuring that students are well-prepared for technical roles in industry.

+**Impact:**
+- **Achieved 50% of students earning 80%+** by incorporating various analytical techniques, including data modeling like least squares regression, resulting in a **94% pass rate**.

+**Skills Developed**
+Students in this course develop a comprehensive set of skills, including:
+- **Advanced Calculus Techniques:** Mastery of improper integrals, sequences, infinite series, and power series.
+- **Multivariable Calculus:** Understanding functions of several variables, partial derivatives, multiple integrals, and their applications in real-world scenarios.
+- **Data Modeling and Regression:** Applying techniques like least squares regression for data analysis and interpretation.
+- **Vector Calculus:** Performing vector operations and understanding their applications in three-dimensional space.
+- **Analytical and Critical Thinking:** Solving complex calculus problems and understanding their implications in various fields.

+**Resources:**
+- [Syllabus](./Teaching-Materials/Calculus-III-Syllabus.pdf) - Course outline and learning objectives.
+- [Lecture Slides](./Slides/Calculus-III-Slides.pdf) - Presentations covering key course concepts.

 **Resources and Materials:**
 - [Student Dashboards](./Student-Dashboards) - A collection of interactive and static dashboards created as part of various course projects.